Warden Hill, Luton

-Warden Hill is a suburb of Luton, about 3 mi north of the town centre, and part of the Borough of Luton, in the ceremonial county of Bedfordshire, England.
+Warden Hill is a suburb of Luton, about 3 mi north of the town centre, in Bedfordshire, England.
 It is roughly bounded by Central Bedfordshire to the north; Enderby Road, the A6 and Weybourne Drive to the south; Birdsfoot Lane, Grasmere Road, Icknield Way, and the A6 to the west; and Warden Hill and Galley Hill to the east.

 History

 Warden Hill is named after the hill overlooking it.
 Formerly part of the parish of Streatley, Warden Hill was a small hamlet centred on the junction of Icknield Way and the A6 until the 1960s.
 Nearby Galley Hill was formerly a place of public execution.

 In the 1960s and 1970s, Warden Hill grew to be a small village, until Luton grew around it in the late 1980s and 1990s.

 Local area

-Warden Hill Infant and Junior schools are in the area, as well as Luton's only Catholic Secondary school, Cardinal Newman.
+Warden Hill Infant and Junior schools are in the area, as well as Luton's only Catholic secondary school, Cardinal Newman.
 There is also a church and community centre, a golf course and a pub, The Warden Tavern.